Lajbert/MonolithEngine/README.md

 https://lajbert.itch.io/platformer-demo

-I also used the engine for Ludum Dare 48: https://lajbert.itch.io/mullettime - please not that I had 48 hours to make a game alone, including graphics and audio, so this doesn't represent the capabilities of the engine :)
+I also used the engine for Ludum Dare 48: https://lajbert.itch.io/mullettime - please note that I only had 48 hours to make a game alone, including graphics and audio, so this doesn't represent the capabilities of the engine :)

 # Am I free to use the engine to make games?